-- Set aside the points, ball tokens, the Pink Flamingo Mallet, the Green Flamingo Mallet, item cards, and the scenario cards.
+- 1. Set aside the points, Cheesecake, item card, and scenario cards.
 You won't use them in your first game; you'll learn how to use them in The Full Experience (page 8). - 2.
-Place the map with the Tea Party face up. - 3.
+Place the map with the Florida Boardwalk face up. - 3.
 Both players will use the dice.
 Place them beside the map. - 4.
-Each player takes a cooldown track and two exhausted markers. - 5.
-One player takes the dark character base and the basic character that matches their base color.
-The other player takes the light character base and the basic character that matches their base color. - Each player chooses a character and puts the character on their base.
+Each player takes a cooldown track and two exhausted markers. - One player takes the dark character base and the Gentleman Caller basic character that matches their base colo.
+The other player takes the light character base and the Lifeguard basic character that matches their base color. - 6.
+Each player chooses a character and puts the character on their base.
 Your two characters are allies.
 Your opponent's two characters are your rivals. - 7.
 Each player takes the cards for their character and basic character. - 8.
 Your character card has colored dots in the bottom right corner.
-Take one ability token to match each of the colored dots.
-Combine all your ability tokens together to form your ability token pool. - 9.
-The player controlling the Queen of Hearts takes the Queen of Hearts status card.
-The player controlling Alice takes the White Rabbit minion token. - 10.
+Take one ability token for each of the colored dots.
+Combine all your ability tokens together to form your ability token pool. - The player controlling Rose Nylund takes the Rose Nylund status cards.
+These are used when Rose does her Thank You For Being A Friend ability. - 10.
 Flip the First Player marker to see who goes first.
 If your base color matches the color that lands face up, take the First Player marker.
-You'll start the game. - 1.
-The Tea Party starting areas are marked with base colors on the next page.
+You'll start the game. - 11.
+Florida Boardwalk starting areas are marked with base colors on the next page.
 The player with the First Player marker places their characters on squares in their starting area.
 Then, the other player places their characters in their starting area.